ehsanyousefzadehasl/PyDS/README.md

 Python has an interesting data stucture called a "list" that is much more than a mere list.
 In fact, a Python list actually encompasses the functionality of almost every list-based data structure came above.

 **Linked List**
-There is not a built-in data structure in python that look likes a linked list. but you can see how it is implementable in python v3 in [here](https://github.com/ehsanyousefzadehasl/Data-Structures/blob/master/season1_List_based_Collection/Linked-List/linked-list.py)
+There is not a built-in data structure in python that look likes a linked list. but you can see how it is implemented in python v3 in [here](https://github.com/ehsanyousefzadehasl/Data-Structures/blob/master/season1_List_based_Collection/Linked-List/linked-list.py)

 **Stack**
 I want to make you happy that you don't need to implement the stack in the python because The Python has the stack functionality in built-in way.
 Python with `append()` and `pop()` functions does push and pop functionalities.
 You can find Stack implementation in python v3 [here](https://github.com/ehsanyousefzadehasl/Data-Structures/blob/master/season1_List_based_Collection/Stack/stack.py)